jpegleg/wormsign/README.md

 - Dilithium5 file signing with encrypted key file (-s, -as)
 - Dilithium5 signature verification (-v, -av)

+## Project promises

+This project will never use AI-slop.
+All code is reviewed, tested, implemented by a human that is academically trained in cryptography and information security.
+This repository and the crates.io repository is carefully managed and protected.

+This project will never break backwards compatibility with signature validation.

+This project will be maintained as best as is reasonable.

 ## wormsign-confgen, the config generation tool

 There is a tool included that can generate `wormsign.toml` files from CLI arguments named `wormsign-confgen`.